miamirunning/recipe-chatbot-langsmith/homeworks/hw2/README.md

 2.  **Generate Unique Combinations (Tuples):**
     *   Write a prompt for a Large Language Model (LLM) to generate 15-20 unique combinations (tuples) of these dimension values.
+        *   You can perform this step locally in a script, or in the LangSmith playground by pressing `Playground` in the sidebar.

 3.  **Generate Natural Language User Queries:**
     *   Write a second prompt for an LLM to take 5-7 of the generated tuples and create a natural language user query for your Recipe Bot for each selected tuple.
+        *   You can perform this step locally or open the LangSmith playground by pressing `Playground` in the sidebar for prompt engineering.
     *   Review these generated queries to ensure they are realistic and representative of how a user might interact with your bot.

     **Alternative for Query Generation:** If you prefer to skip the LLM-based query generation (steps 2 and 3 above), you may use the pre-existing queries and bot responses found in `homeworks/hw2/results_20250518_215844.csv` as the basis for your error analysis in Part 2.
 You can then proceed directly to the "Open Coding" step using this data.